-B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-The impact will ensure higher standards for an individual who is licensed in the skilled trades.
+- B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
+The qualitative impact will ensure higher standards for an individual who is licensed in the skilled trades.
 There is no quantitative impact.

-30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded. - 30.
+Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.

 There are no expected cost reductions to businesses, individuals, or groups of individuals as a result of the proposed rules.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.